 Government must secure interim arrangements to safeguard the future of the UK automotive industry and avoid a cliff edge.
-Clarity and certainty is urgently needed for businesses to enable them to plan and secure investment following the March 2019 Article 50 deadline.
+Clarity and certainty is urgently needed for businesses to enable them to plan and secure investment.
 SMMT calls on government to maintain Single Market and customs union membership until a final agreement on a new relationship with the EU has been agreed and implemented.

 SMMT’s priorities focus on five areas: